leojacob1/leojacob1.github.io/pool-cv.md

 crops and resizes.
 I used this function before I found the dominant color in the image just in case an image had a large background with another color that runs the risk of being identified as the dominant color.
 <br><br>
 I next needed to get a binary mask of just the pixels of that dominant color.
 The table color isn't homogenous so I created a lower and upper bounds of the RGB color using a +/- 40 value.
-When I observed